-Shoshone Pediment consists of 70 claims located in Lander County, Nevada.
+Shoshone Pediment consists of 54 claims (approximately 437 hectares) located in Lander County, Nevada.
 The property is located along the Battle Mountain-Eureka Gold trend, which, in the project area, overlaps one of Nevada's most important regions for barite production.